Proposed California e-cigarette regulations die in legislature

-SACRAMENTO, Calif.
-A bill aimed at regulating electronic cigarettes in California has died in the state legislature, its author said on Thursday.
+SACRAMENTO, Calif., July 9 A bill aimed at regulating electronic cigarettes in California has died in the state legislature, its author said on Thursday.

 The bill would have classified electronic cigarettes as tobacco products, banned their use in public places and ramped up enforcement against selling them to minors.